JohnDanz/augur-core-changes/README.md

   moneyEscrowed
 )
 ```
-`trades` has gone through some changes in the new contracts. `tradeCommits` has been changed to `orderCommits`.
+`trades.se` has become `orders.se` and gone through some changes in the new contracts. `tradeCommits` has been changed to `orderCommits`.
 It's still indexed by a trader address and contains the transaction hash `hash` and block number `block` for each order committed. `trades` has become `orders` which is indexed by an `order` ID.
 The two new values added to `orders` are `sharesEscrowed` and `moneyEscrowed` which represent the amount of shares or money held to be used to fulfill bids and asks.

-### trades method changes, additions, and removals:
+### orders method changes, additions, and removals:
 ```
 Key : description
 !   : Modified method